imamnrchls/imamnrchls.github.io/_pages/about.md

 ![Avatar]({{site.baseurl}}/images/avatar.png)

 An INFP-T person, i don't believe in horoscope so don't ask what my horoscope is.
 Studying psychology in Diponegoro University since 2019, and have big interest in humanistic and gestalt psychology.
+I see life as a question, and we have to answer that question.